-The Wednesday Word, May 20, 2015: A Good Question and a Great Answer
+The Wednesday Word, December 29, 2021: A Good Question and a Great Answer

 "And a certain ruler asked him, saying, Good Master, what shall I do to inherit eternal life?
 And Jesus said unto him, why do you call me good?
 None is good, save one, that is, God.
 You know the commandments, do not commit adultery, do not kill, do not steal, do not bear false witness, honour thy father and thy mother.

 And he said, all these have I kept from my youth up.
-Now when Jesus heard these things, he said unto him, yet you lack one thing: sell all that you have, and distribute unto the poor, and you shall have treasure in heaven: and come, follow me.
+Now when Jesus heard these things, He said unto him, yet you lack one thing: sell all that you have, and distribute unto the poor, and you shall have treasure in heaven: and come, follow Me.
 (Luke 18:18-23)

-Let's summarise this story.
-A wealthy ruler approached Christ, calling Him 'Good Master' asking what He could do to gain eternal life.
-That's a good query!
+Let's summarize this story.
+A wealthy ruler approached Jesus, calling Him 'Good Master' and asking what He could do to gain eternal life.
+That's a good question!
+Not all inquiries are as sensible as that one.

-Not all enquiries are as sensible as that one.
-We are all guilty of asking stupid questions from time to time.
+From time to time, we are all guilty of asking stupid questions.
 However, the man in our scripture passage asked a good question.
-It wasn't a misspoken one.
 There was no lack of seeming sincerity in it.
-But Jesus, strange to say, immediately asked Him, in a very pointed manner, why he called Him good, being that there is but one alone who is good and that is God!
+But Jesus, strange to say, immediately asked Him, in a very pointed manner, why he called Him good, being that there is but One alone who is good and that is God!

 The opponents of the grand truth of the Deity of Christ seize on this passage and say; "These verses demonstrate clearly, that Jesus is not God.
-In fact," they say, "Here, He actually denied that He was God in human flesh appearing."
+In fact," they say, "here, Jesus actually denied that He was God in human flesh appearing."